Chapter256/sweden-quiz/README.md

 ## Deployment

-## Room for Improvement

 ## Credits
-Chris Tucker for assisting me whenever I needed help or guidance with my code.
+* Chris Tucker for assisting me whenever I needed help or guidance with my code.

-Tutorials that I followed and took inspiration from:
-Build a Quiz App - Youtube playlist
+* Build a Quiz App - Youtube playlist, tutorial that I followed and took inspiration from.
-Build A Quiz App With JavaScript - Youtube video
+* Build A Quiz App With JavaScript - Youtube video, tutorial that I followed and took inspiration from.